anteoas/replicant-mini-app/README.md

 **Replicant**: A native [ClojureScript](https://clojurescript.org) virtual DOM renderer - render hiccup directly

+To understand a bit of where Replicant (and this app example) comes from, please watch Christian Johansen's talk at JavaZone 2023, [Stateless, Data-driven UIs](https://www.youtube.com/watch?v=8Q1JvQvJ9Z0).

 ## Running the app

 We're using [shadow-cljs](https://github.com/thheller/shadow-cljs) to build the app.
 Clojure editors like [Calva](https://calva.io) and [CIDER](https://cider.mx/) will let you quickly start the app and connect you to its REPL.
 You can also just run it without installing anything, by using npx: